Arithmetic-Power-Geometry/WormholeLab/README.md

 Now move from rays to appearance.

-The module generates synthetic ring-like observables under controlled assumptions and allows alternative geometries to be compared.
+The module generates synthetic ring-like observables under controlled assumptions and allows competing geometries to be compared.

-This is where an important trap appears: visually striking structures are not necessarily unique.

 A black-hole model, a wormhole-type model, and changes in source or emission assumptions may sometimes produce superficially similar observables.